An official website of the United States government

 Parenthood and Pregnancy

-The information contained in these pages refers to pregnant active duty (Active Component and Full Time Support) Sailors.
+The information contained in these pages refers to policies and procedures to support pregnant active duty and training administration for the reserve (TAR) service members.
 For information regarding pregnant Reserve Component Sailors, refer to

 COMNAVRESFORINST 6000.1